rudyon/rudygrad/README.md

 # rudygrad

+A tiny Autograd engine.
 A clone of [micrograd](https://github.com/karpathy/micrograd) created by watching and following along with the [tutorial](https://youtu.be/VMj-3S1tku0?si=7Q1_3PUlu4kQVMCe).